reflectoring/reflectoring.github.io/_posts/2020-07-07-aws-localstack.md

 ```

 Here we create a profile named `localstack`.
 Any other name can be provided.
-Provide any value you like for AWS Access Key and Secret Access Key and a valid AWS region like `us-east-1`, but donot leave them blank.
+Provide any value you like for AWS Access Key and Secret Access Key and a valid AWS region like `us-east-1`, but do not leave them blank.

 Unlike AWS, LocalStack does not validate these credentials but complains if no profile is set.
 So far, it is just like any other AWS profile which we will use to work with LocalStack.